 I soak my laundry a little in warm water with detergent and then briefly rinse it out with cold water.
 Depending on the place, you can hang your clothes on hangers, but most of the time I use a string.
 Some accommodations forbid this, so you should either inform yourself or be as secret as possible.
-However, this method uses the by far the most water, is the least environmentally friendly and takes a very long time to dry.
+However, this method uses by far the most water, is the least environmentally friendly and takes a very long time to dry.
 Therefore I would advise against it except in emergencies.

-4. Delay the time of laundry
+4. Delaying the time of laundry

 Another great option is to delay the time of laundry.
 No, that doesn’t mean you have to put on your clothes longer and walk around stinkingly.
 It’s about ventilation.
-I hang my clothes over night and whenever possible to air them.
+I hang my clothes overnight and whenever possible to air them.
 So my clothes stay clean longer and I have to wash them later.

-5. Save laundry/colors of clothes
+5. Spare laundry/colors of clothes

 Washing can be made a lot easier if you have similarly colored clothes and if you avoid “too light colored” clothes.
 In addition, it can sometimes be useful to put on your already (little) dirty clothes again.
 If you know, for example, that you will do something sweaty anyway and you don’t need to put on anything fresh. because it will be dirty after a short time anyway.
 This method helps to save money when washing.